puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 event                                             (Event scripts)
 ```

-* If displayed output is longer than the current length of command-line window, output is displayed with scrolling
+* If the displayed output is longer than the length of the command-line window, the output is displayed with scrolling
   capability.
-ENTER is used for displaying next line, while SPACE is used for displaying the next page.
-Character 'q'
+Use ENTER to display the next line and SPACE to display the next page.
+Use the 'q' key
-  can be used to leave scrolling mode.
-It is possible to scroll only in one direction - towards the end of the output.
+  to leave scrolling mode.
+You can only scroll only in one direction - towards the end of the output.

 ![Scrolling through long output](scrolling_example.png)